BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/04_main_screen/03.jpg
    :alt: Wallet disconnected

-'Send' and 'Receive' buttons at the top right corner help us to :ref: `Sending BEAM` and :ref: `Receiving BEAM`.
+'Send' and 'Receive' buttons at the top right corner help us to :ref:`Sending BEAM` and :ref:`Receiving BEAM`.
 Let's start using the wallet!

 Receiving BEAM
 --------------

-Before starting to receive BEAM for the first time, please read first about what ref :address: is.
+Before starting to receive BEAM for the first time, please read first about what :ref:`address` is.

 In a nutshell, here is how the process of receiving BEAM looks like from a Receiver’s perspective: